 A former Wrekin College student, Shrewsbury-born Charlie was a member of Northamptonshire’s Academy and played second team cricket for the county.

-He currently plays his club cricket in Leicestershire for Rothley Park CC after previously serving Shifnal.
+He currently plays his club cricket for Wolverhampton after previously serving Shifnal.

-A right-arm off spinner and middle order batsman, Charlie, aged just 18 at the time, secured a place in the Shropshire record books in the 2017 season with a new county one-day best bowling return of 7-52 against Wales at Oswestry.
+A right-arm off spinner and top order batsman, Charlie, aged just 18 at the time, secured a place in the Shropshire record books in the 2017 season with a new county one-day best bowling return of 7-52 against Wales at Oswestry.

 The previous Shropshire record was Dan Bowen’s haul of 6-25 against Staffordshire in 2010.